 - We received a patient group submission from the Multiple Sclerosis (MS) Trust and a joint submission from the MS Society and Revive MS Support.
-All three organisations are registered charities. - The MS Trust has received 5.8% pharmaceutical company funding in the past two years, including from the submitting company.
+All three organisations are registered charities. - The MS Trust has received 11.8% pharmaceutical company funding in the past two years, including from the submitting company.
 The MS Society has received less than 0.5% pharmaceutical company funding in the past two years, including from the submitting company.
-Revive MS Support has received 3.41% pharmaceutical company funding in the past two years with none from the submitting company. - Multiple sclerosis (MS) is a fluctuating, life-long progressive neurological condition.
+Revive MS Support has received 3.41% pharmaceutical company funding in the past two years, with none from the submitting company. - Multiple sclerosis (MS) is a fluctuating, life-long progressive neurological condition.
 People with MS may experience issues with mobility, balance, pain, fatigue and visual and cognitive impairment.
 It is a complex unpredictable condition which has an impact on a person's daily activities, their social life and their ability to remain in employment, resulting in considerable psychosocial and emotional challenges for both the individual and their family and friends. - There is no cure for MS, but it has been proven that disease modifying therapies can have a significant impact on relapse rate and the progression of disability.
-There are a wide range of factors that can contribute to an individual's preference for treatment so adding ocrelizumab to the range of disease modifying therapy options available increases the opportunity for personalisation of MS treatment.
+There are a wide range of factors that can contribute to an individual's preference for treatment so adding ocrelizumab to the range of disease modifying therapy options available increases the opportunity for personalisation of MS treatment. - There will always be individual preferences about route of administration, risk/benefit balance and practicalities linked to daily routines but the convenient 6 monthly dosing schedule and minimal monitoring offer significant positives for patients and their families.